Central African Republic IDP Figures Analysis

 As of 21 August 2015, IDMC estimates that there were 369,500 internally displaced people (IDPs) in the Central African Republic.

-IDMC’s figures are based upon estimates published by the United Nations (UN), including figures provided by the Office for the Coordination of Humanitarian Affairs (OCHA), the United Nations High Commissioner for Refugees (UNHCR) as well as the International Organization for Migration (IOM) and NGOs.
+IDMC’s figures are based upon estimates published by the United Nations (UN), including figures provided by the, the United Nations High Commissioner for Refugees (UNHCR), the International Organization for Migration (IOM), the rapid response mechanism coordinated by the UN Children’s Fund, NGOs operating on the ground, and local authorities and leaders.
 These figures have been compiled and validated by the Population Movement Commission (CMP) which is a subsidiary of the UNHCR-led protection cluster.

 Until May 2015, no data on internal displacement disaggregated by age, sex, religious or ethnic group were available.

-Since the transitional president Michel Djotodia resigned on 11 January 2014, some 100,000 IDPs are believed to have returned home.
+Since the transitional president Michel Djotodia resigned on 11 January 2014, more than 130,000 IDPs are believed to have returned home.
 However, new displacement continues to take place as well.